Europe oil probe seeks market abuse evidence in 2010-2013

 At issue is whether there was collusion to distort prices of crude, refined oil products and biofuels traded during the Platts market-on-close (MOC) system - a daily half-hour "window" in which it sets prices.

-The Commission is seeking information from market participants - including top trading houses Glencore and Vitol, European major Eni and Finnish refiner Neste - that refer to the 2010-2013 period and must be answered by the end of May, said two senior oil executives who requested anonymity.
+The Commission has sent a dozen questions to market participants - including top trading houses Glencore and Vitol, European major Eni and Finnish refiner Neste - that refer to the 2010-2013 period and must be answered by the end of May, said two senior oil executives who requested anonymity.

 "They are casting the net very wide with a set of reasonably good questions to establish how the market works," said a senior trading source.